Teloah/lsp-vs-isp/README.md

 ![Liskov Substitution Principle violation](http://yuml.me/c3310b60)

-It would be good to add a client to this example, cause raising an exception or doing nothing in `TPenguin.Fly` is not inherently wrong, it violates LSP only **if** it breaks its clients — other objects who make calls to `IBird.Fly`.
+It would be good to add a client to this example, because raising an exception or doing nothing in `TPenguin.Fly` is not inherently wrong, it violates LSP only **if** it breaks its clients — other objects who make calls to `IBird.Fly`.

 Uncle Bob in his article writes:

->A model, viewed in isolation, can not be meaningfully validated.
+> A model, viewed in isolation, can not be meaningfully validated.
 The validity of a model can only be expressed in terms of its clients.

 Let's add one client for illustrative purposes: